Whether you received your invitation to Hogwarts or not, everybody knows the magical world of Harry Potter.

 Be sure to read our detailed post on Harry Potter locations throughout London.

 It's easy to get to Warner Brothers Film Studios in Leavesden, a 200-acre complex where all the Harry Potter movies were filmed.

 It’s a 20-minute train from London’s Euston Station to the Watford Junction railway station where you can catch a Harry Potter shuttle bus to the Warner Bros.
 Studio.

-From there it’s a self-guided experience through the two sound-stages and outside lot.
+From there it’s a self-guided experience through the two sound stages and outside lot.

 If you choose to go it alone, you will probably want to rent a digital guide for £4.95 for a richer experience.
 Not including travel time, plan on spending about 3 hours at the studios.

 When: Tours run almost every day of the year.
-The first tour and last tour of the day depends on the date, so check their calendar.
+The first tour and last tour of the day depending on the date, so check their calendar.
 Note: Tickets must be purchased in advance and are not sold at the Studio.

 This ticket does not include transportation from London with return (see below).